genome/bfx-workshop/README.md

 ## Registration

-You are welcome to join at any time by [registering on this form](https://redcap.link/BFX2024).
+Registration for the 2025-2026 Workshop will open soon!

 After registering, you'll be added to an email distribution list and slack channel for the course.
 See the [Communications](README.md#Communications) section below for details.
 There is no obligation to complete the course if you register, but it helps us with planning and securing appropriate resources.

 ## Schedule